Updated: July 09, 2024 7 mins read Published: January 30, 2024

 Bosch — Smart spraying for precise herbicide application

 Bosch says that herbicides can save yields and contribute to solving the challenge of feeding almost twice the current global population.
 At the same time, Bosch aims to reinvent agricultural machinery for farm spraying.
-Their intelligent spraying software covers the entire spraying operation, from recording images to selecting a herbicide type for each weed.
+Their intelligent spraying software for herbicide recognition covers the entire spraying operation, from recording images to selecting a herbicide type for each weed.

 Blue River Technology — Optimizing every plant